ckhai01/tp/docs/UserGuide.md

 # GreyBook User Guide

-GreyBook is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+GreyBook is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, GreyBook can get your contact management tasks done faster than traditional GUI apps.

 > New to a CLI?
 It just means that you type short commands (like 'add' or 'list') instead of clicking through menus on a GUI.